gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.FeedbackForm.md

 > `optional` **inputs**: `any`

-- Input details for the feed back form
+- Input details for the feedback form.

 ***